cirosantilli/linux-cheat/kernel/README.md

 ##Hardware support

-RAM memory access is one of the most common operations doen by a program.
+RAM memory access is one of the most common operations done by a program.

 Therefore if any control is to be done at every single memory operation, it must be *very* fast.
 This is why most architectures have some hardware support for those control operations.

-It is then necessary to first understand how those hardware cirquits work.
+It is then necessary to first understand how those hardware circuits work.
 Architecture specifics shall not be discussed here: look for specific info on each Architecture.

 A good place to start is with x86 paging circuitry.